M. J. Shriram

-M. J. Shriram is an Indian singer and actor who has worked in Tamil films.
+M. J. Shriram is an Indian actor and playback singer, who has worked on Tamil-language films.
 He is best known for his songs in Pachchak Kuthira (2006) and his role in Sivakasi (2005).

 Career

 Shiram began singing when he was five-years-old.
 His talent enabled him to share the stage with Kamal Haasan at a concert in Singapore in 1993.
 He played a small role in Sollamale (1998) before playing Vijay's friend in the film, Sivakasi (2005), which is considered his acting debut.
 He made his singing debut in Parthiban's Pachchak Kuthira (2006).